 Confusing assertion with aggression is a common mishap in our culture.
 People who have been marginalized are used to being asked, if not required, to make themselves smaller.
 Or even to stay hidden as a means of staying physically and emotionally safe.
 We aim to help you strike a balance in staying safe while standing in your power.

 Begin LGBTQIA+ Counseling in Virginia and North Carolina!

 Identifying in the LGBTQIA+ community can be isolating if you don’t have the support you need.
 Our therapists know you deserve space to grow and heal.
 At our online Virginia and North Carolina counseling practice, we can help you walk through your mental health concerns, as you become a more authentic version of yourself.
-If you’re looking for in-office counseling, we are located in Virginia Beach, Chesapeake, and Richmond, VA.
+If you’re looking for in-office counseling, we are located in Charlotte, NC, Chesapeake, VA, and Richmond, VA.
 Regardless of how you see us, we have caring therapists/counselors who specialize in working with LGBTQIA+ issues from multiple perspectives.
 To start your therapeutic journey, follow these simple steps:

 Other Mental Health Services at Whole Journey